OMeyer973/splineRacer/README.md

 - Class must have both pragma once and indef..define..endif
 - Class names must be in UpperCamelCase
-- Class members must be protected and start with _
+- Class members must be protected and have an underscore as prefix ("\_")

 ```c++
 #pragma once